-Al serves as Chairman of Indifly, and is also Executive Vice President of Marketing for Simms, brand builder, avid angler, and "one of the most influential people in fisheries conservation".
+Al serves as Chairman of Indifly, and is a brand builder, avid angler, and "one of the most influential people in fisheries conservation".

 Al has been recognized for his extensive conservation contributions, including being named one of the 25 most influential people in conservation by Outdoor Life Magazine.
 He received the Lefty Kreh Sportsman of the Year Award from Bonefish & Tarpon Trust in 2014 and was named Angler of the Year by Fly Rod & Reel Magazine in 2015.
 He's also a member of the prestigious Explorer’s Club in New York City.